The 25 Best Online Master’s in English Language Learning Programs

-- School and Career Counselors: Advanced training in TESOL prepares you to work among students with diverse backgrounds and needs.
+- Advanced training in TESOL prepares you to work among students with diverse backgrounds and needs.
 School and career counselors guide students of all levels and backgrounds to meet their academic and career goals by graduation.
 These counselors generally work in secondary schools, but some may find employment in postsecondary institutions as academic advisors.

 - Median Annual Salary: $54,560

 - Projected Growth Rate: 11%